 What does this mean for us?
 Well, it means that even when we have met our goals, we will still need to be on our game, reinforcing desired behaviours and maintaining positive associations.

-Does that mean "food forever"?
+Does that mean “food forever”?
 Maybe.
 Maybe not!
 Why not change it up?
-Broaden your dog's currency list.
+Broaden your dog’s currency list.
 Do they love toys?
 Tug?
 Bum-scratches?
 Ear-rubs?
-When your dog has hit that "maintenance" stage (see last email) you can start to play with various reinforcements to see if one works, or maybe a rotation might work best!
+Jogging away a few steps?
+Doing a trick?
+Jumping in the air to bop your hand with their nose?
+When your dog has hit that “maintenance” stage you can start to play with various reinforcements to see if one works, or maybe a rotation might work best!